Khalid511/test-course/README.md

 # test-course
-This for the coursera course purpose
+This is for the coursera course purpose